Third Crossing - West Shore Roadwork

 I believe that a pull in lane for buses is needed at Montreal street heading north where the bus can pull off the travelled portion of street which would allow traffic flow to continue while bus is stopped.
 It is unsafe now with cars trying to pass into the turn lane to go around the bus.
 The city can make the stop back from the intersection where available land is located on the boulevard.
 Please consider this recommendation for a safer situation for pedestrians.

-mcelroyd asked almost 3 years agoThanks for sharing your consideration about transit and pedestrian safety.
+mcelroyd asked about 3 years agoThanks for sharing your consideration about transit and pedestrian safety.

 Transit enhancements are one of the key objectives of the Federal grant program’s design.
 The installation of a bus lay-by will be reviewed as part of the analysis and design work for the Montreal/JCB for all legs of the intersection.